 You must be in tune with what your audience expects from you.
 That’s why it is always a good idea to gather feedback regarding the content they would like to read on your blog.

-If you already have customers, you can start by asking them about the content they usually consume (related to your business), what questions they seek answers to, and the things they want to know about a company before becoming a customer.
+You can start by asking your customers about the content they usually consume (related to your business), what questions they seek answers to, and the things they want to know about a company before becoming a customer.

-On the other hand, if you’re just scratching the surface and are in the early days of building your business, start by asking the people around you that fit in your target.
+On the other hand, if you’re just scratching the surface and are in the early days of building your business, ask the people around you that fit in your target.
 You’re not going to get the Holy Grail, but it’s still better than making decisions blindly.

-Another great tactic to find meaningful ideas about upcoming articles is to go through the comments (on the website or social media), search through the feedback you get via email, or other interactions you have with your audience (via private messages, face to face discussions, and so on).
+Another great tactic to find meaningful ideas about upcoming articles is to go through the comments (on the website or social media), search through the email feedback, or other interactions you have with your audience (via private messages, face-to-face discussions, and so on).
 These places can uncover curiosities, questions, concerns, and dilemmas people have and become valuable writing pieces.

-Each insight you get can help you make progress in analyzing and adjusting the content you put out there.
+Each insight you get can help you adjust and adapt the content you put out there.